 Gold’s reputation as a storage of wealth and a hedge against inflation has attracted investors in Asian markets.
 This is especially true for those in the ASEAN region, with local currencies declining against the U.S. Dollar and Euro.

 Singapore is taking the lead in becoming Southeast Asia’s gold hub.
-They have ambitions plans to grow their share of worldwide demand to 10-15% by 2025 from just 2% right now.
+They have ambitious plans to grow their share of worldwide sales to 10-15% by 2025 from just 2% right now.

 The city state repealed a 7% tax on buying gold and silver in 2012, making precious metals trading tax free.
 Singapore believes lower costs will help them become a major global market for investing in gold.
 They’re probably right.

-“It seems a little unfair to put a sales tax on what is essentially money.
-The removal of the GST on gold will allow Singapore to better compete with Hong Kong and other bullion trading centers in the region” according to Nick Trevethan, a senior commodity strategist at ANZ in Singapore.
+“It’s unfair to put a sales tax on what is essentially money.
+The removal of GST on gold will allow Singapore to better compete with Hong Kong and other bullion trading centers in the region” according to Nick Trevethan, commodity strategist at ANZ Singapore.

 Indonesia, Thailand Becoming Hubs to Invest in Gold